Probing the state of a mechanical oscillator with an ultra-strongly coupled quantum emitter

+These achievements have opened the way to the experimental study of the ``single-photon regime'' of opto-mechanics ruled by the non-linearized opto-mechanical interaction \cite{Nunnenkamp}, and characterized by new noise sources whose proper modeling is still to come.
+So far indeed, most theoretical investigations of hybrid opto-mechanical systems have focused on the weak coupling regime \cite{Rabl2010,Wilson-Rae2004,Wang2009,Jaehne2008, QuantumHammer} where the coupling to the quantum emitter is treated using perturbative techniques.
+A better understanding of state-of-the-art experimental devices now requires to model their evolution in the ultra-strong coupling regime.

-In this Letter we focus on the case of a driven dissipative quantum emitter interacting with a mechanical oscillator in the ultra-strong coupling regime.
-We go beyond the semi-classical approximation and derive master equations for the emitter and the mechanical oscillator.
-At short times, we show that population fluctuations of the driven emitter are responsible for the scattering of the mechanical quadratures, eventually in a non-symmetric way.
-At long times, such scattering back-acts on the quantum emitter, which eventually decouples from the driving light source.
-Our modeling allows describing an unusual situation of quantum optics involving a finite size reservoir (the emitter), whose dynamics is sensitive to the back-action exerted by the quantum system (the mechanical oscillator).
+In this letter, we model the dynamics of a mechanical resonator interacting with an optically driven quantum emitter in the ultra-strong coupling regime.
+We demonstrate that it is possible to extract information on the mechanical position through the light radiated by the quantum emitter.
+This measurement process induces a back-action noise on the mechanical state, associated to the emitter's population fluctuations.
+To fully characterize this quantum noise, we go beyond the semi-classical approximation and derive master equations ruling the evolution of the hybrid system.
+At short timescales, the quantum noise translates into a non-symmetric scattering of the mechanical quadratures, setting a fundamental limit to the sensing precision.
+We show that the standard quantum limit can be recovered for realistic experimental conditions.
+At long timescales, this scattering leads to the decoupling of the quantum emitter from the driving light, switching off the noise source.
+In this picture, the driven quantum emitter behaves both as a measurement channel and as a source of dissipation for the mechanics.
+Our general method allows describing an unusual situation of quantum optics involving an effective finite size reservoir (the quantum emitter), whose dynamics is sensitive to the evolution of the quantum system (the mechanical resonator). \\